katiemcl/MyersBrigg_Correlations/README.md

 Sem2Observations.csv: contains data imported from iOS apps Daylio (weather, mood), Apple Health + Pillow Automatic Sleep Tracker
 (sleep), and manual weekly entries of MBTI from [16personalities.com](https://www.16personalities.com)

 Github does not render R Notebooks.
-Working on a way to display (alternative: download
+Working on a way to display (alternative: download files on run on RStudio)